9 Types of Adjectives in English

 2. Adjectives of Quality

-An adjective that expresses the nature of a noun or is used to express the shape, size, and color of a person, place, or thing is called an adjective of quality.
+An adjective that expresses the nature of a noun or expresses the shape, size, and color of a person, place, or thing is called an adjective of quality.

 For example; He is a handsome boy.
 Here ‘handsome’ is an adjective of quality because it describes the quality or shape of the person.